AndrewToaster/ForgedCurse/README.md

 ```

 # Fingerprinting
-I don't have the education to properly explain what finprinting is, but it is a way to provide a hash for a addon package.
+I don't have the education to properly explain what fingerprinting is, but it is a way to provide a hash for a addon package.
 It is possible to use these hashes to retrieve information
 about the addons and such.
 For anyone wondering if you can compute a fingerprint?
 Yes, quite easily.
 ```csharp
 // Reads the contents of a mod file